Ireland’s Finest National Treasure

 During my recent visit to Dublin, Ireland I was able to make my way over to the Old Library at Trinity College, home to the Book of Kells Exhibit.
 Making its way from a scriptorium of the monastery founded near 561 by St. Colum Cille on Iona, just off the western coast of Scotland, the Book of Kells has become widely known as the most stunning, elaborate, and lavish work of Insular illumination in history.
 Made ca. 800 (or even earlier) by Celtic monks, is an illuminated manuscript written in Latin that contains the four Gospels of the New Testament.
 Mainly based on the Vulgate, it also contains passages from early versions of the Bible, the Vetus Latina.

-Its extravagant illustrations and ornate details surmounts other Insular Gospel books.
-It’s manuscript’s pages are decorated in great detail depicting humans, animals and mythological beasts.
+Its extravagant illustrations and ornate details surmount other Insular Gospel books.
+Its manuscript’s pages are decorated in great detail depicting humans, animals, and mythological beasts.
 Bordered with Celtic knots and vibrant patterns, the imagery in the Book of Kells is infused with Christian symbolism.

 Book of Kells Facts: